sravanthkod/ACL_ARR_Rebuttal_2026/README.md

 ### **Response to Reviewer SpdU**

-Here are the updated rebuttal responses for Reviewer SpdU and Reviewer 1reK including the new data for Genie and Nexa ML.

 I have also kept the BiTA comparison table for Reviewer xkXK as per your previous instruction.

 Response to Reviewer SpdU